jeffpar/pcjs.v1/README.md

-The Original IBM PC in Your Browser
+PCjs: The Original IBM PC in Your Browser
 ---

 Welcome to [pcjs.org](http://www.pcjs.org/) and [PCjs](/docs/about/pcjs/), the first IBM PC simulation to run in your web browser without any plugins.
 It was added to the [JavaScript Machines](/docs/about/) project in Fall 2012, and is now part of the [PCjs Project](https://github.com/jeffpar/pcjs) on [GitHub](https://github.com/).
-The project now includes:
+The project includes:

 * [PCjs](/docs/about/pcjs/), a simulation of the original IBM PC (circa 1981)
 * [C1Pjs](/docs/c1pjs/), a simulation of the OSI Challenger 1P (circa 1978)

-All our simulations are written entirely in JavaScript.
+All the simulations are written entirely in JavaScript.
 No Flash, Java or other plugins are required.
 Supported browsers include recent versions of Internet Explorer (v9.0 or later), Safari, Chrome, Firefox and various mobile browsers.